Academic Honesty Policy

 - Parents will assist students with work but ensure that the work reflects students' effort and ideas.

-Academic dishonesty is defined as representing someone else’s work as your own, this can include plagiarism, using forbidden “help” on a test.
+Academic dishonesty is defined as representing someone else’s work as your own, this can include plagiarism or using forbidden “help” on a test.
 There is no academic consequence for academic dishonesty until 4th grade when students will sign a contract at the beginning of the year acknowledging the policy and their adherence to it.
+Samples of academic dishonesty include but are not limited to copying peer’s work, using information without giving credit to original author, and someone else completing assignments other than assigned student.
+Consequences will be determined by teachers and/or administrators on a case-by-case basis.